Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 For charity worker Amy Young, she classes herself as somewhere in between those two extremes.

-The English amateur rider will be taking part in her first L’Étape du Tour but has previously competed in other iterations of the famed amateur race, placing third in the female category at last year’s Irish event.
+The English amateur rider was taking part in her first L’Étape du Tour but has previously competed in other iterations of the famed amateur race, placing third in the female category at last year’s Irish event.

 “I’m a cycling addict, so I just always want to push myself and my bike and see how far I can go,” Young told CNN Sports ahead of setting off for France.